come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 This is my least favorite part, by far.
 So let's keep it simple, starting at the beginning: the README, the most important file of your repository.
 And yet, it is usually either empty or bloated, outdated and ugly.
-It is the first things other developers read, and it should work as a clear index for your project.
+It is the first thing other developers read, and it should work as a clear index for your project.

-It's best to not get creative here, just follow this simple specification that works for all the cases, proposed by Richard Littauer on [Standard Readme](https://github.com/RichardLitt/standard-readme/blob/master/spec.md).
+It's best not to get creative here, just follow this simple specification that works for all the cases, proposed by Richard Littauer on [Standard Readme](https://github.com/RichardLitt/standard-readme/blob/master/spec.md).